The seven things you need to check in your new employment contract

 If in doubt, reach out

 Are you unsure if you have negotiated for the best arrangements in your employment contract?
-If so, please do not hesitate to contact one of our specialised employment lawyers, send us your question directly, or request a free legal consultation.
+If so, please do not hesitate to contact one of our specialised employment lawyers, send us your question directly.

 Godelijn experienced an international upbringing and education as an expat child living in Africa and England.
 Back in The Netherlands, she studied law at the University of Utrecht (1990).
 She then embarked on her legal career as a lawyer by working 10 years for the well-known law firm of ‘Wladimiroff en Spong Advocaten’.
 In 2000 she joined GMW lawyers as a partner and is the head of the Labour law and Pension section.